beam-telemetry/telemetry_metrics/docs/writing_reporters.md

 We recommend all reporters to include a summary table of which metrics are supported and their equivalents on the adapter terminology.

+Reporter-specific options for individual metrics may be passed on the `:reporter_options` key of the metric definitions.
+These options can be used to define options such as sample rates, percentiles, rates, etc. Reporters should validate any options they accept and provide useful exception messages.

 ### Attaching event handlers

 Event handlers are attached using `:telemetry.attach/4` function.
 To reduce overhead of installing